Last Updated on July 7, 2022

 After you check out the list, leave me a comment and let me know which reason motivated you the most.

-20 Motivating Fitness Tips that Make it Easy to Get Motivated Workout
+20 Facts about Fitness that Make it Easy to Get Motivated to Workout

 (HINT: They Have Nothing to do with the Way you Look)